Thiruvallur: A Perfect Blend of Spirituality, Nature, and Industry

 8. Bhavani Amman Temple, Periyapalayam

-Bhavani Amman is the main deity of the temple, people throng here in thousands on weekends and in the month of Aadi and Avani.
+This Bhavani Amman is the main deity of the temple, people throng here in thousands on weekends and in the month of Aadi and Avani.

-Bhavani Amman is believed to be the sister of Sri Krishna.
+People believe that Bhavani Amman is the sister of Sri Krishna.
 She appeared as the eighth child of Vasudeva and Devaki, the parents of Sri Krishna.
 Vasudeva exchanged Sri Krishna with the child of Yashoda.
 When Kamsa, the maternal uncle of Sri Krishna tried to kill the baby, She escaped from his clutches, took the form of Astabhuja Devi (Devi with eight hands) and warned Kamsa about his impending death and therefor the Goddess has decided to settle in this place in the name of Sri Bhavani in order to protect her devotees from agony.
 Godess Bavani Amman blesses the devotees here.
 Many People come here for their wellness.
 It is one of the important temple in Thiruvallur District.

 9. Devi Karumariamman Temple, Thiruverkadu